MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-directly-authoring-a-management-pack-file-to-manage-projectors.md

 ```

 > [!IMPORTANT]
->  In the **References** section, do not use nonalphanumeric values, such as a ‘.’, in the Alias for a reference.
+>  In the **References** section, do not use nonalphanumeric values, such as a '.', in the Alias for a reference.

-## TypeDefinitions Section—Creating a Class
+## TypeDefinitions Section-Creating a Class
  The next section of a management pack contains type definitions.
 The **TypeDefinitions** section of a management pack contains definitions for classes, enumerations, and relationships that are used by the management pack.

  The following example shows a class that contains information about projectors: